Le patchouli made in Indonesia

-Patchouli is a celebrated ingredient in the history of perfumery.
-Native to Indonesia, this plant has fascinated and inspired the greatest perfumers for decades.
-Rich in myth and a symbol of love and freedom, this essence reveals itself in countless ways in fragrant compositions.
+Patchouli is a famous ingredient in the history of perfumery.
+Native to Indonesia, this plant has fascinated and inspired the greatest perfumers for several decades.
+Filled with myths and symbols of love and freedom, this essence reveals itself in a thousand and one ways in fragrant compositions.

-The story of patchouli is one of travel.
-Native to Indonesia and Malaysia, patchouli is a shrub-like plant that grows to about one meter tall.
-Borne on a hairy stem, this plant is adorned with white flowers tinged with purple.
-It also has large, fluffy, minty-like leaves.
-When fresh, the plant is almost odorless.
-You'll need to dry its leaves to begin to smell its characteristic fragrance.
+The history of patchouli is made up of travel.
+Native to Indonesia and Malaysia, patchouli is a shrub-like plant about one meter tall.
+Borne on a hairy stem, this plant is adorned with white flowers in purple tones.
+It also has large, fluffy, mint-like leaves.
+Fresh, the plant is almost odorless.
+You'll need to dry its leaves to start smelling its characteristic scent.
 Patchouli is used for medicinal purposes, in cooking, and even in magic to help you succeed financially or in love!
-Even today, it is cultivated in Indonesia, as well as in China and the Philippines.
+Even today, it is grown in Indonesia, but also in China and the Philippines.

-Native to Indonesia and Malaysia, patchouli is a shrub-like plant that grows to about one meter tall.
-Borne on a hairy stem, this plant is adorned with white flowers tinged with purple.
-It also has large, fluffy, minty-like leaves.
-When fresh, the plant is almost odorless.
-You'll need to dry its leaves to begin to smell its characteristic fragrance.
+Native to Indonesia and Malaysia, patchouli is a shrub-like plant about one meter tall.
+Borne on a hairy stem, this plant is adorned with white flowers in purple tones.
+It also has large, fluffy, mint-like leaves.
+Fresh, the plant is almost odorless.
+You'll need to dry its leaves to start smelling its characteristic scent.
 Patchouli is used for medicinal purposes, in cooking, and even in magic to help you succeed financially or in love!
-Even today, it is cultivated in Indonesia, as well as in China and the Philippines.
+Even today, it is grown in Indonesia, but also in China and the Philippines.

 How is it extracted?